Workshops, Field Trips and Programs

 Teacher preview days

-Call to arrange a free visit to preview the museum collection and collect ideas for before, during, and after your field trip.
+Call or email to arrange a free visit to preview the museum collection and collect ideas for before, during, and after your field trip: 540-432-4409,

-Students explore more than 6000 awesome artifacts, including shark jaws, bones, skeletons, animal mounts, mounted heads, skins, and MORE.
-Students learn how animals adapt to different habitats and environments including feeding specializations and predator/prey concepts.
+Students learn how animals adapt to different habitats and environments, including feeding specializations and predator/prey concepts.